Franklin County, Massachusetts

-Franklin County is a nongovernmental county located in the northwestern part of the U.S. state of Massachusetts.
-As of the 2020 census, the population was 71,029, which makes it the least-populous county on the Massachusetts mainland, and the third-least populous county in the state.
+Franklin County is a nongovernmental county in the northwestern part of the U.S. state of Massachusetts.
+At the 2020 census, the population was 71,029, which made it the least populous county on the Massachusetts mainland, and the third least populous county in the state.
 Its traditional county seat and most populous city is Greenfield.
 Its largest town by area is New Salem.
-Franklin County comprises the Greenfield Town, MA Micropolitan Statistical Area, which is included in the Springfield-Greenfield Town, MA Combined Statistical Area.
+Franklin County comprises the Greenfield Town, MA Micropolitan Statistical Area, which is included in the Springfield–Greenfield Town, MA Combined Statistical Area.

 History

 Franklin County was created on June 24, 1811, from the northern third of Hampshire County.
 It was named for Benjamin Franklin.
 Franklin County's government was abolished by the state government in 1997, at the county's request.

 Law and government

 Like several other Massachusetts counties, Franklin County exists today only as a geographic region and has no county government.
 The Franklin County Commission voted itself out of existence, and all former state-mandated county functions were assumed by state agencies in 1997.
 The sheriff and some other regional officials with specific duties are still elected locally to perform duties within the county region.
 Counties in Massachusetts and New England generally are historically weak governmental structures.

 The primary subdivision of the Commonwealth is the municipal town.
 Communities are permitted to form regional compacts for sharing services.
 The municipalities of Franklin County have formed the Franklin Regional Council of Governments.
 The regional council provides various services on a regional basis, and a majority of the county's towns are members of the Franklin County Solid Waste Management District, which provides municipal waste disposal and recycling services to its members.
 Public transportation throughout the county and in the North Quabbin area of northwestern Worcester County is provided by the Franklin Regional Transit Authority.